The Anti-Languorous Project

 What we're looking for:

-- Any form, any genre, as long as it is brief and of exceptional quality.
+- Previously-unpublished work in any form, any genre, as long as it is brief (under six pages) and of exceptional quality.

-- Writing that draws on, is inspired by, adds to, reinvents, or reimagines traditions of brevity: see Poe, Strunk, and Munro.
+- Writing that draws on, is inspired by, adds to, reinvents, or re-imagines traditions of brevity.

 - We look for a diversity of styles and formats that are creative and engaging: poetry, short/flash fiction, creative non-fiction (including, but not limited to: creative essays, ficto-criticism, flash memoir, photo essays), and hybrid/multi-media such as comics, postcard fiction, and collaborations across media.